 In re Calpine Reorganization

 In a decision allowing Analysis Group client Calpine Corp. to avoid a protracted battle over a massive restructuring plan, the United States Bankruptcy Court for the Southern District of New York ruled that the electricity wholesaler may substantively consolidate the debt obligations of its myriad entities.
-The ruling, which was covered widely in major news outlets, came after Analysis Group academic affiliate showed that substantive consolidation would not disadvantage any of the company’s creditors.
+The ruling, which was covered widely in major news outlets, came after Analysis Group academic affiliate Jerry Arnold, Professor Emeritus of Accounting at the University of Southern California Marshall School of Business, showed that substantive consolidation would not disadvantage any of the company's creditors.

 Substantive consolidation is the pooling of the assets and liabilities of separate legal entities for the purpose of calculating creditor distribution; it is rarely permitted in bankruptcy proceedings.
 In this matter, Calpine (the petitioner) bore the burden of proving that the multi-pronged tests to support substantive consolidation were met.